keyboardio/schematics/design_changes.md

 * We SHOULD add test points and pins for hobbyists to have their way with the boards.
 This includes adding headers (populated or not) for the Arduino pins.

-* We MUST change the angle and position of the interconnect RJ12 jacks.
+* We MUST change the angle and position of the interconnect (currently RJ12) jacks.
 They're very difficult to connect as currently located.
+    * TODO: specify angle and position of the jacks once new enclosure shape is decided

 * We MUST change to PCB-mount RJ12 jacks.
 The cost of hand-assembled friction-fit or panel-mount RJ12 jacks is just insanely high.
 We'll need to consider available orientations and the height of the jacks inside the enclosure.
 Right now, we use a sideways mounted jack.
 A correctly mounted jack may be taller (and may not be).
 Because of the stresses on the jacks, they MUST be through-hole mounted and include additional retaining clips.